Timothy Alden (educator)

-Rev Timothy Alden, Jun.
-(August 28, 1771 – July 5, 1839) was an educator and founder of Allegheny College.
+Timothy Alden (August 28, 1771 – July 5, 1839) was an educator and Christian clergyman.
+He founded Allegheny College in 1817.

 Early life

 Timothy Alden was born in Yarmouth, Massachusetts on August 28, 1771.
 After receiving a theology degree from Harvard College in 1794, he was appointed as a pastor in 1799.
 As an educator, he held posts in Boston, Cincinnati, and Newark.
-He founded Allegheny College in 1817, and held the post of President there for 14 years.
+He founded Allegheny College in 1817 and held the post of president there for 14 years.

 Founder of Allegheny College

 Allegheny College was founded in April 1815 by Alden, a graduate of Harvard Divinity School.
 The college was historically affiliated with the United Methodist Church after 1833, although it is currently non-sectarian.

 The first class, consisting of four male students, began their studies on July 4, 1816, without any formal academic buildings.
 Within six years, Alden accumulated sufficient funds to begin building a campus.
 The first building erected, the library, was designed by Alden himself, and is a notable example of early American architecture.
-Bentley Hall is named in honor of William Bentley, who donated his private library to the College, a collection of considerable value and significance.
+Bentley Hall is named in honor of William Bentley, who donated his private library to the college, a collection of considerable value and significance.
 In 1824, Thomas Jefferson wrote to Alden, expressing the hope that his University of Virginia could someday possess the richness of Allegheny's library.

 Alden served as president of the college until 1831, when financial and enrollment difficulties forced his resignation.

 He died in Pittsburgh on July 5, 1839.